jgarber623/refresh-dc.org/src/events/_posts/2013-11-21-a-more-responsive-process.md

   url: http://www.eventbrite.com/e/a-more-responsive-process-tickets-9152452231
 ---

-It wasn’t all that long ago that we made a giant shift in how we design and develop for the web.
+It wasn't all that long ago that we made a giant shift in how we design and develop for the web.
 We slowly stopped using table-based layouts and switched to semantic markup and CSS.

 Today we're facing another shift; making our websites responsive.
 Our processes, workflows, and tools break down when faced with an infinite array of devices, resolutions, and feature sets.